mihikii/rapper-virus/README.md

-# rapper-virus
+# ⚠️ you will not get your files back ⚠️
-Script that replaces all images in your pictures folder with 2018 edgy rapper profile pictures.
+script that replaces all images in your pictures folder with 2018 edgy rapper profile pictures.

 # why?
 its a little funny &